zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |  ```AND``` Register                 |  RR      |      04       |     ```ANDR, R1 R2```              |    GLE        |

-The logical and of the word in R1 and the word at the effective address is formed and loaded into register R1.
+The logical ```AND``` of the word in R1 and the word at the effective address is formed and loaded into register R1.
 Bit G of the CCR is set if the final value in R1 is all ones, bit L is set if the result if mixed zeros and ones, and bit E is set if the result is all zeros.
-A word- addressing exception may occur.
+A _word-addressing exception_ may occur.

 ### 16. AND